nocomplexity/SecurityArchitecture/06-secmodels.rst

 created.

 Defining attack vectors within your security requirements documentation is proven to be helpful from the start.
-Attack vectors will give more focus on expected threats so you can start developing security measures that really matter in your situation from the start.
+Attack vectors give more focus on expected threats so you can start developing security measures that really matter in your situation from the start.